Interstate 20 in Alabama: Eastern Alabama

-East of milemarker 155, the highway once again becomes six lanes until reaching the Coosa River bridge near Riverside.
+The highway continues as a six-lane highway until reaching the Coosa River bridge near Riverside.
 This bridge was scheduled to be replaced when the stretch between the Coosa River and milemarker 172 is widened to six lanes from four lanes.
 However, no timetable for this project has been announced.
 Exits 165 and 168 serve the Honda Motor Company which has a plant at Lincoln.
 Exits 168 and 173 serve the Talladega Superspeedway which hosts two NASCAR racing weeks each year.
 The terrain east of milemarker 155 until reaching milemarker 191 is the relatively flat Coosa River valley.

 East of milemarker 172 until milemarker 188, the route is once again six lanes.
 From exit 188 to exit 205, I-20 narrows again to four lanes.
 East of exit 205, I-20 becomes a six-lane route until it reaches exit 210.
 However, in this area, construction is ongoing to widen the last 5 mi to six lanes to the Georgia state line.
 I-20 dives into Oxford from the west into its interchange with Alabama State Route 21 (SR 21).
 Here, you can see Quintard Mall and some of the highest mountains in Alabama, including Cheaha Mountain.
 The Anniston–Oxford metropolitan area is served by exits 179, 185, 188, and 191.

 Just east of exit 191 is a significant uphill/downhill grade (uphill eastbound/downhill westbound) approximately 2 mi long.
 Truck traffic is significantly slowed by this hill, causing occasional traffic backups.
 East of this incline, the route travels through generally rural forested rolling country until the Georgia state line, continuing roughly 50 mi to Atlanta.

 This stretch of Interstate contains multiple parclo Interchanges.

 East of Birmingham, US 78 serves as the parallel U.S. Route.